 The Portable file format provides a convenient way to move data from your older mainframe systems.
 Stat/Transfer supports all of its features including value and variable labels and multiple missing values.

-Stat/Transfer fully supports Statistica Versions 5 and 7 through 10.
-Value and variable labels are fully supported.
+Stat/Transfer fully supports Statistica Versions 5 and 7 through 14.
+Value and variable labels are fully supported, as are user-missing values.

 Stat/Transfer reads and writes files that are compatible with all versions of SYSTAT.
 All features, including subscripted variables, are supported.